 What Problems Can Corrective Jaw Surgery Treat?

 Corrective jaw surgery can help with a number of misalignment issues.
-Most often, it’s used to treat patients of the Norman, Moore and Oklahoma City metro areas with an improper bite or jaw that doesn’t sit level.
+Most often, it’s used to treat patients with an improper bite or jaw that doesn’t sit level.
 In particular, it’s a good tool for patients suffering from the following problems:

 - Open Bite, which is when the upper and lower teeth don’t touch when the jaws are closed.
 This is treated through a mix of braces and surgery to reposition the upper jaw.